microsoftarchive/Learn-LTI/docs/TROUBLESHOOTING.md

 - Select Deployments Blade from Left Rail.
 - The log will show which service deployments failed

-## Deployments and depolyment errors
+## Azure Resources Deployments errors

 You could consider trying to re-deploy the same RG/Identity/AppName combination by simply re-executing run.bat or deploy a new RG inside a different region than the one tried previously.
 Running the same script and resource group names will also create a error if the services and resources are already present for those regions and names.